Sumburgh Head Lighthouse was built by Robert Stevenson in 1821 and is the oldest lighthouse on Shetland.

 The optical apparatus is group flashing with Stevenson’s equiangular refractor showing flashes every 30 seconds.
 The contractors were Chance Brothers & Co Ltd of Birmingham and also James Dove & Co of Greenside, Edinburgh.

-The following notes of wrecks at Dunrossness may be interest.
+Notes of wrecks at Dunrossness

 - 15th October 1820 ‘Freemason’.
 Ship of Lerwick, Leslie, Master.
 Foundered at the entrance to Greetness Voe bound from Peterhead to Greetness with glass & materials for Sumburgh Head Lighthouse which was then being erected.
 One man was saved.